BrianStevenV/first-quiz/part3/security_question.md

 - Do not expose information in URL.

-# A02 - CRYPTOGRAPHIC FLAWS
+# A02 - CRYPTOGRAPHIC FAILURES

 - Use recommended encryption techniques such as Argon2, Script, BCrypt, PBKDF2.
 - Identify sensitive information and sotre it with encryption, lest there be security breaches and the data is exposed or that an employee commits the crime of selling information.